RoboCup-SPL/GameController/TCM.md

    and graphical form.

-Additionally, the TCM can be used for displaying the current state of the game by starting it in (GameStateVisualizer)[gamestatevisualizer-mode] mode.
+Additionally, the TCM can be used for displaying the current state of the game by starting it in GameStateVisualizer mode.

 ## Usage